LeviCROQ/DataDrivenTravel-pw/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is:

+- A
+- B
+- C

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+**Expected behaviour**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen - copy of expected behaviour straight from the test case

 **Screenshots**
 If applicable, add screenshots to help explain your problem.